 About Broken Creek

-Broken Creek weave compelling musical reimaginings of Australiana for banjo, guitar, fiddle and voice that tell stories of outsiders from Australia’s past and present.
+Broken Creek create reimagined Australiana on banjo, guitar, fiddle and voice, exploring stories from Australia’s past and present.

 Named for the creek Erin grew up near, ‘Broken Creek’ signals a love of traditional folk music with an adventurous musical bent to “break” with the same old ways of playing folk music.